Anthony-Margotta/section_grader/README.md

 5. Run the script, `dprep_grade.py` and it will output a file `gradebook.csv`, with each row containing the usernames of each student, their score on each assignment (either `1` or `0`), and their total for all the assignments that have been graded.
 This file file may be uploaded directly to Compass.

 ### File Examples
+Example files and images are included in this repository's `examples/` directory.

 The `roster.csv` file should look like this, although usernames may be netIDs.

 ![roster_image](examples/roster_example.png)